 - Gain insights on how to stay relevant, things to do or not do, and how to make your blog interesting.

-- Indentify blogging strategies and how these strategies can immediately apply to your business to get more qualified traffic and drive readers to action.
+- Identify blogging strategies and how these strategies can immediately apply to your business to get more qualified traffic and drive readers to action

 Brought to you by the organizers and presenters of Design Bloggers Conference – now in its fifth year and a runaway success!

 Garden Bloggers Conference is modeled after the Design Bloggers Conference and will be collocated with Design Bloggers Conference in 2015 at the Grand Hyatt Buckhead in Atlanta, Georgia.